 Street views of Melbourne Central Business District

-More about the Melbourne CBD in my post Yarra River Walk through Central Melbourne.
+Read more about the Melbourne CBD winter time in the post Yarra River Walk through Central Melbourne.

 The gate of Melbourne Chinatown

-Melbourne’s Chinatown is well known for its many Chinese and Asian restaurants and there are shops selling Chinese products and there is a big Chinese Museum.
+The Melbourne Chinatown is well known for its many Chinese and Asian restaurants and shops selling Chinese products.
+There’s also a big Chinese Museum.

 The Yarra and the Southbank

-Southbank is the area south of the CBD and the Yarra river.
+As the name says Melbourne’s Southbank is the area south of the Yarra River.

-The area south of Yarra has some famous sights, mainly museums and entertainment centres and also a long row of popular cafés and restaurants along the riverbank walking area.
+The quarters south of Yarra have some famous sights, mainly museums and entertainment centres, and a long row of popular cafés and restaurants along the riverbank walking area.

-This photo shows what the Southbank pedestrian area on Yarra River looks like in early autumn.
-The trees are turning yellow.
+The photos show what the Southbank pedestrian area on Yarra River looks like in early autumn, at the time when the trees are turning yellow.

-More about Melbourne Southbank in my post Yarra River Walk through Central Melbourne.
+To see the Melbourne Southbank in winter time check out the post Yarra River Walk through Central Melbourne.

 Melbourne Southbank pedestrian zone

-From Southbank you can easily walk back to the CBD, just use any of the many Yarra bridges.
+From Southbank you can easily walk back to the CBD, just choose one of the many Yarra bridges.

 Melbourne Immigration Museum